AbbieNgXinYi/Gamenian/README.md

 2) In our set up, we have connected one joystick and 5 buttons to out Arduino.

+---

 ## Operational Phase

----
+### PB Management
+1) Download PB management application.
+Note that you would need to obtain a license to use the software.

+2) Wait for the Server Box to say online before clicking the box.

+3) After clicking on the box, you would be directed to an interface called the **PB Menu** with different applications.

+4) In PB Menu, click on **Pandora Box**.

+5) You would be shown a client interface.
+In that page, click on **Full Screen**.

+### Aver Media Capture Card
+1) In our setup, we are using a **Capture Card** to live stream our game through **Christie Pandora Box**.

+2) We are using the LGX Aver Media Capture Card.

+3) For this Capture Card, you would need to install the LGX Livestream CaptureCard drive in your laptop in order for the CaptureCard to communicate with the laptop and the media server.

 ### Christie Pandora Box
----
-1) *Have a LGX Aver Media Capture Card (for livestreaming the game onto the table and screen)*

-2) **Install LGX Livestream CaptureCard drive in your laptop in order for the CaptureCard to communicate with the laptop and the media server.**

-3) **After downloading Christie Pandora Box, and Christie Pandora Server Management, you would need to have a licence for the pandora box in order to be able to operate it( the licence can be in seperate hard drive like a thumbdrive, though it requires money to buy the licence).**

-4) **After having both the licence and the pandora box, open up pandora server management, in it you need to open the media server( if you have direct connection from the laptop to the server with the licence).
-Ensure that the IP address are in the same subnets for direct commnications on both the media server and the laptop.**

-5) **Afterwards, you can *open the Pandora Box application,both on laptop and in server management,* create new project( ensure that after opening new project, you could see the server icon ).
-Add the live stream media and video assets needed into the media server, and both the assets needs to be on different layers.
-From there, the projectors should be able to livestream the output from laptop onto the table/screen.**

-6) **Add mesh by right clicking of the folder, rename it for easy recognition, and you will be able to mesh edit your video output to the size of the table/screen that you are projecting them to.**
+1) To use Christie pandora box, you would need to download both the Christie pandora box and PB management application.
+You would also need to obtain a license(Dongle) to use the software.

+2) If all requirements have been fulfilled, you may procced to plug in the dongle that contains the license to use the application into either the laptop if running on local, or a media server if u have one.
+Ensure that the IP address of the laptop is the same as the PB management too.

+3) For the Pandora Box application, simply create a new project to start off.

+4) Find and click on the capture card name in the **assets tab** in the application.

+5) In the capture card tab, find and click on **StreamiX live input**.
+In **StreamiX live input**, find the input with the name of the capture card that you are using and drag the input into a layer in the timeline.

+6)  As this software is a projection software, we can also add something called **editable mesh**, to help us size and fit our content depending on our display area.
+Right click on your project folder and click on **Add Editable Mesh**.
+You may rename the mesh to your liking.

 ---
 ### Unity Hub